square/wire/wire-runtime-swift/README.md

 ### Codegen

-To generate all swift protos, there are three different invocations:
+To generate all swift protos, there are a few different gradle jobs:

 ```
-./gradlew :wire-runtime-swift:generateTestProtos
-./gradlew :wire-runtime-swift:generateSampleProtos
-./gradlew generateSwiftProto
-./gradlew generateSwiftTests
+./gradlew generateSwiftProtos generateSwiftTests
 ```

+This implicitly will happen as part of the `Running Tests On the Command Line`

 ### Running Tests On the Command Line